 Enzyme Cyclooxygenase helps to form prostaglandins, which are pain- and inflammation-mediating signaling molecules.
 Paracetamol blocks cyclooxygenase (COX) enzymes, most probably COX-3 (based on latest findings).
 There is still some pieces missing in this mechanism, because of which research is still on.

-The maximum amount of paracetamol for adults is 1 gram (1000 mg) per dose and 4 grams (4000 mg) per day.
+For adults the maximum amount of paracetamol intake allowed is 1 gram (1000 mg) per dose and 4 grams (4000 mg) per day.

 Children under 16 need to take a lower dose, depending on their age or weight.